 When searching for a place to rent you want to avoid scams that cause you to lose money on what you thought was an application fee, security deposit, or first month’s rent.
-The following is an example of a scam that has happened numerous times on Craigslist, and some tips to make sure you don’t fall for one the next time you search for search for rental in Minneapolis, St Paul, or throughout Minnesota
+The following is an example of a scam that has happened numerous times, and some tips to make sure you don’t fall for one when you search for housing.

 Example of a Real Scam

 A scammer takes a listing with a real address, photos, and property information.
-He or she copies everything, but changes the phone number or email address.
-Instead of calling or emailing the landlord, you end up contacting the scammer.
+They copy everything, but change the phone number or email address.
+Instead of calling or emailing the real landlord, you end up contacting the scammer.

 They tell you that they are out of the state or the country and unable to show you the property in person.
 However, you are encouraged to drive by to take a look, but you can’t go inside (but you can see what the inside looks like from the photos online).
 If you like it, you are then asked to mail a check or wire money to reserve the rental home.
 After sending the money, you never hear from the scammer again.